-Ever thought why we need a specialist for your teeth and your eyes but we rarely start with a mental health provider for our mind?
-Most of us see our dental every 6 months and we have an eye exam once a years, but there is no recommendation for a mental health check-up.
+Ever wondered why we need a routine specialist for our teeth and our eyes but not for our mind?
+Most of us see our dentist every 6 months and we have an eye exam once a years, but there is no recommendation that we get a mind check-up even though our mind is the most important organ we have.
 Often the first recommendation from a physician for overwhelming feelings is medication rather than understanding the source of the problem and developing skills to manage them.
-If a general mental health check-up were part of your health care plan, would you want to know if you were doing well and get tips to keep your mind healthier?Say something interesting about your business here.
+Ever wonder why?
+Even yet, ever wonder why we easily accept a pill as a solution rather than doing something for ourselves?

-Did you know that 20% of children are expected to be diagnosed with a mental health disorder by the time they turn 18?
-Schools that are trying to address emotional intelligence generally teach negotiation skills but do not address the underlying need for emotion regulation.
-Regulating emotions is the key to reducing strong emotional reactions such as acute anxiety or anger, and according to Dr. Daniel Siegel, will grow the part of the brain that develops interpersonal skills.
+Did you know that 20% of children are expected to be diagnosed with a mental health disorder by their 18th birthday?
+Schools that try to address emotional intelligence generally teach children negotiation skills to get along with others but do not address the underlying need for emotion regulation.
+Regulating emotions is the key to reducing strong emotional reactions towards others and, according to Dr. Dan Siegel, will grow the part of the brain that develops interpersonal skills.